IBD vs. RIA: Which way should an advisor go?

 1. Should I stay or should I go?

 2. If I go, do I want to continue working as an employee, or do I want to be independent?

 3. If I go independent, should I choose the IBD or RIA space?

 It’s natural to wonder whether where you sit is – and will forever be – the best place to build your business and serve your clients.
 With independence being as legitimate an option these days as being an employee, you have the freedom to ask yourself “how” you want to live your business life.
 And with an industry landscape that has expanded well-beyond most expectations, there are many exciting options for how to exercise your entrepreneurial DNA.

 I have written much about the first 2 questions (some links to which we have provided at the end of this article), so we’ll focus on the third by way of sharing a story about an advisor I’ll call “Sam”.

-If I go independent, should I choose the independent broker-dealer (IBD) or RIA space?
+If I go independent, should I choose the independent broker-dealer (IBD) or registered investment advisor (RIA) space?

 Sam, a high-quality financial advisor, has worked at the same wirehouse firm for almost 20 years.
 He has a book of 75 high net worth clients and manages just shy of $600 million, generating annual revenue of approximately $4.5 million.
 Sam is in major growth mode, has been offered outsized transition deals from other wirehouse and regional firms, and could take his enviable book and go anywhere he chooses—or not.
 But, Sam has had an itch to be a business owner from the time he was 16 (when he launched a “lawn mowing enterprise”), so he always knew that if he left his firm, it would be to enter the land of independence.